 MODELING & COMPUTATION

-In the field of Biomedicine, the linear transport equation serves as the most frequently adopted “gold standard” for solutions, and the Monte Carlo method is an easily implemented solution technique.
-Model-based computer algorithms enable a quantitative analysis of any approximate transport solution.
-The “Friday morning meeting” – or the Modeling and Computation Group – meeting, launched at UCI Beckman Laser Institute & Medical Clinic in 1997 under the guidance of Dr. Jerry Spanier.
-Initially, the meeting mostly addressed current developments involving Monte Carlo modeling.
-More recently, the topics for discussion have broadened to include any modeling and computational aspects of biophotonics research.
-The Virtual Photonics Technology Initiative grew out of the Modeling and Computation Group.
+In the field of Biomedicine, the linear transport equation is a widely adopted “gold standard” for solutions with the Monte Carlo method being an easily implemented solution technique.
+Model-based computer algorithms enable a quantitative analysis of approximate transport solutions.
+The “Friday morning meeting,” or the Modeling and Computation Group meeting, was launched at UC Irvine Beckman Laser Institute & Medical Clinic in 1997 under Dr. Jerry Spanier’s guidance.
+Initially focused on Monte Carlo modeling developments, the discussions have since expanded to encompass various modeling and computational aspects of biophotonics research.
+The Virtual Photonics Technology Initiative emerged from this group.

 VIRTUAL PHOTONICS TECHNOLOGY INITIATIVE

-The Virtual Photonics Technology Initiative (VPTI) was created and supported from April 2008 to March 2019 by the Laser Microbeam and Medical Program (LAMMP), a National Institute of Biomedical Imaging and Bioengineering (NIBIB) Biomedical Technology Resource Center at UCI Beckman Laser Institute & Medical Clinic.
+The Virtual Photonics Technology Initiative (VPTI) was supported from April 2008 to March 2019 by the Laser Microbeam and Medical Program (LAMMP), a National Institute of Biomedical Imaging and Bioengineering (NIBIB) Biomedical Technology Resource Center at UC Irvine Beckman Laser Institute & Medical Clinic.

-• Develop model-based computational algorithms to describe and visualize the interactions of light with tissue, from individual cells to whole organs.
+• Develop model-based computational algorithms to describe and visualize light-tissue interactions, from individual cells to whole organs.

-• Make use of applications in advanced image analysis and pattern recognition to create optical diagnostic and therapeutic modalities.
+• Utilize advanced image analysis and pattern recognition to create optical diagnostic and therapeutic modalities.

 These methodologies are used to: